What is container architecture?

 1. Implement secure coding practices in application code

-Prioritize dependency management: Regularly update application dependencies to mitigate known vulnerabilities.
-Utilize tools that can automatically detect and update vulnerable dependencies.
+Robust dependency management: Regularly update and audit application dependencies to eliminate known vulnerabilities.

 Additionally, sanitize user inputs to prevent injection attacks: